 Located north of the city centre, this is the most upmarket residential area in Bangalore.
 It is popular among politicians, movie stars, and most of the city’s millionaires.
 This area also offers easy access to the new international airport and the Peenya industrial area.

-Homes in this neighborhood tend to be very large villas, and a handful of upscale apartments.
-Living here isolates you from the bustle of Bangalore, although none of the city’s more active spots are very far away.
+Homes in this neighborhood tend to be very large villas and a handful of upscale apartments.
+Living here isolates you from the bustle of Bangalore, although none of the city’s more active spots is very far away.
 Although the arterial roads around this neighborhood can be crowded, especially at peak traffic times, it is nevertheless green and expansive.
-What it lacks in the cozy neighborhood feel, it makes up for by being central yet secluded.
+What it lacks in the cosy neighborhood feel, it makes up for by being central yet secluded.
 You will need a car to get around here, as roads are wide and long, making neighborhood walks a little difficult.
 Obviously, the prices of rentals in this area are very high, which is its only drawback.

-Restaurants: A good number of the restaurants in this area are in the many five star hotels that dot it.
+Restaurants: A good number of restaurants in this area are in the many five star hotels that dot it.
 The Sheraton Windsor Manor http://www.itcwelcomgroup.in/Hotels/itcwindsor.aspx has several restaurants and a bar within it, as do the Le Meridien http://www.starwoodhotels.com/lemeridien/property/overview/index.html?propertyID=1833 and The Ashok http://www.thelalit.com/.
-On the younger, trendier side are Opus http://www.myopus.in/ (a well known tapas/dinner and music venue), and Pebbles (Ramana Maharishi Road), which is one of the best dancing spots in Bangalore with an ever-changing list of DJ’s.
+On the younger, trendier side are Opus http://www.myopus.in/ (a well-known tapas/dinner and music venue), and Pebbles (Ramana Maharishi Road), which is one of the best dancing spots in Bangalore with an ever-changing list of DJ’s.

 Sports Facilities: Bangalore Golf Club, Fitness One Gym http://fitnessone.in/ or the health clubs and pools at the hotels mentioned above.